Elisabeth Maxwell: Education and career

 In her forties, Maxwell worked in public relations for her husband's company and campaigned for him in the general election of 1964; he was elected as the Labour MP for Buckingham.
-She then earned a BA degree in modern languages at St Hugh's College, Oxford.
+She then enrolled at Oxford in 1970 and earned a BA degree in modern languages at St Hugh's College in 1974.

-In 1981, at the age of 60, Maxwell was awarded a PhD in French Literature from the University of Oxford for her thesis on The art of Letter Writing in France, 1789–1830.
-Her thesis work focused on researching a Protestant circle in Lyons.
+In 1981, at the age of 60, Maxwell was awarded a PhD in French Literature from the University of Oxford for her thesis on The Art of Letter Writing in France, 1789–1830.
+Her thesis work focused on research about a Protestant circle in Lyons.

 Maxwell researched her husband's Jewish relatives who perished under Nazi rule, and discovered they amounted in total to over 300 of his immediate and extended family.

 In 1988, Maxwell organized a conference in both Oxford and London, titled "Remembering for the Future".
 That same year, she received the Sir Sigmund Sternberg award for furthering Christian-Jewish relations.
 Maxwell authored a book on antisemitism titled Silence or Speaking Out, published in 1990 by Southampton University.

 In November 1991, Maxwell's husband, Robert, was found dead, floating in the waters off the Canary Islands near his yacht, the Lady Ghislaine.
 Following his mysterious death, evidence emerged that Robert Maxwell had plundered his employees' pension funds from the Mirror Group.
-Their sons, Ian and Kevin, were arrested on fraud charges in June 1992 but later acquitted in January 1996.
+Their sons, Ian and Kevin, were arrested on fraud charges in June 1992 but acquitted in January 1996.

 It is believed she knew nothing about the missing pension funds; she was left financially severely depleted after his death.
 Yehuda Bauer, a fellow Holocaust historian, stated that after Robert Maxwell's death "Elisabeth lost her pension, all her property, and only her children continued to support her.
 She was a wonderful person, kind and supportive, quite contrary to her husband, whom she loved despite everything."